lukasztecza/lightApp/README.md

     }
 }
 ```
-- create `/public/app.php` (where domain should point to) with the following content:
+- create `/public/app.php` (where your domain should point to) with the following content:
 ```
 <?php
 define('APP_ROOT_DIR', str_replace('/public', '', __DIR__));